Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 • You can't make money without ending up paying taxes.
 The amount of money you make in profits is around three times the amount of taxes paid, so it makes no sense to not profit because you hate taxes.
 Trying to minimize taxes will only result in not making profitable investments, so you'll end up with sub-par returns.
 Over time this could result in half of the retirement income you could have had.

 • If mutual fund tax-efficiency was important, then investment database firms would track it.
-Most investors find it unimportant (these days), so it's hard to find investment software that has this capability in its screening function (Morningstar does not have this in their filter, and we wouldn't use it even if it did, as it would have zero predictive ability when it comes to asset class performance).
+Most investors find it unimportant (these days), so it's hard to find investment software that has this capability in its screening function (Morningstar does not have this in their filter.
+We wouldn't use it even if it did, as it would have zero predictive ability when it comes to asset class performance).

 • Rarely have any tax-efficient / socially responsible / extremely low management fees / or low turnover ratio funds passed our screens.
 Things like this are in the press only because there's little else to write about these days.
 It's all just "financial pornography," so just ignore it.